More "Senior" (F1)

 Jim Esau in

-professional photos, and has kindly sent me 9 files for this
+professional photos, and has kindly sent me some for this

 page.
 Ian